niophan/niophan/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Python
+- 🔭 I’m currently working on Python.

-- 🌱 I’m currently learning C++ & Python
+- 🌱 I’m currently learning C++ & Python.

-- 🎯 I’m looking to collaborate on a school project
+- 🎯 I’m looking to collaborate on a school project.

 - 👨‍💻 All of my showcases are currently under construction.

-- 💬 Ask me about Finland's weather
+- 💬 Ask me about Finland's weather.

-- 📫 How to reach me email or dm
+- 📫 How to reach me email or dm.

 <h3 align="left">Connect with me:</h3>
 <p align="left">